 Creditors Voluntary Liquidation

 Creditors Voluntary Liquidation is started by the directors, they tell the shareholders the company is not viable, it is insolvent and they must stop trading.
 The shareholders then ask a licensed insolvency practitioner to call a creditors meeting as soon as possible (not less than 14 days notice is required, but its usually 21 or so days).
 At this meeting the creditors vote to appoint a liquidator.
+These meetings are usually held virtually unless this is explicitly requested by at least the following;

 Why not watch the video?